 A frequent author on topical bankruptcy issues, Irve has published articles in the American Bankruptcy Institute Law Journal dealing with standing issues in bankruptcy, prejudgment asset-freeze injunctions and executory contracts; in the Connecticut Bar Journal on the status of lien stripping under bankruptcy law; and in the Quinnipiac Law Review’s annual summary of decisions from the Second Circuit.

 At the First Annual Connecticut Bankruptcy Conference in 2019, Irve served as a moderator and panelist with the Hon.
 Robert E. Gerber (ret.) and William K. Harrington, United States Trustee for Region 2, on the subject of Third-Party Releases in Chapter 11 Plans, and for the Fourth Annual Connecticut Bankruptcy Conference in 2021, prepared the materials for credit bidding in § 363 sales and selling assets in Chapter 11 when the estate is administratively insolvent.

 In addition to his bankruptcy experience, Irve has handled a wide variety of commercial disputes in both state and federal court, including actions involving civil RICO, breach of fiduciary duty, other business torts and debtor-creditor issues.

 Connecticut Bar Association - Executive Committee, Commercial Law and Bankruptcy Section

-Fairfield County Bar Association, Bankruptcy Section
+Fairfield County Bar Association, Co-Chair of the Bankruptcy Section

 American Bankruptcy Institute, Business Bankruptcy and Asset Sale Committees